 Barcelona Travel Tips

-How To Get To Barcelona, Spain
+How To Get to Barcelona

 Travelers can get to Barcelona by plane, train, bus, boat or car.
+Unless already in Spain, most visitors will arrive by airplane.

 Nearly every major European city is connected to Barcelona, with the most frequencies offered from London, Paris, Amsterdam, Munich, Lisbon and Frankfurt.

-Search for the best deals on flight to Barcelona at Skyscanner!
+Top Tip: Search for the best deals on flight to Barcelona at Skyscanner!

-Where To Stay in Barcelona, Spain
+Where To Stay in Barcelona

 With just 3 nights in Barcelona, you will want to be centrally located.
 There are hundreds – thousands – of places to stay in the city – so we are highlighting just a few of our preferred neighborhoods and hotels.